PaulRaUnite/dsl_lab1/README.md

 #### Determinization

-The implementation of determinization uses [powerset construction technique](https://en.wikipedia.org/wiki/Powerset_construction)(see example chapter).
+The implementation of NDFA determinization uses [powerset construction technique](https://en.wikipedia.org/wiki/Powerset_construction)(see example chapter).
 The article above is good, but uses epsilon moves which the implementation haven't, so keep it in mind.

+Briefly, there are set of viewed **sets** of states(`V`), queue of state sets(`Q`) and set of new transitions(`nT`).
+Than the algorithm steps look like that:

+1. `V = {}`;
+1. `Q = [I]`, where `I` is initial states;
+1. `e = Q.pop()`, if `e in V` than repeat step 3, if `e` doesn't exist go to step 4, else:
+    - `V = V U {e}`
+    - get all transitions that begin in states of `e`: `T = {start, symb, {ends}}`;
+    - `nT` = `nT U {e, symb, {ends}| where symb and {ends} from T}`;
+    - `Q = Q U {all {ends} from T}`;
+    - repeat step 3.
+1. set of initial states is initial in new automaton(can be only one);
+1. sets that contain one of the final states are final in new automaton.

-#### Minification
+#### Minimization

-Minification is a process of merging of equal states.
+Minimization is a process of merging of equal states.

-Equal states is states that have the same paths to final states(empty path is also allowed).
+Equal states is states that have the same paths to some final states (empty path is also allowed).

-The implementation uses fact, that state `s1` equals to `s2` means that if transition for `s1` by symbol `a` exists than transition for `s2` must exist and states to which they transfer must be equal, and vice versa, they are not equal if there is some not equal reachable, or there is no even transition.
+The implementation uses fact, that state `s1` equals to `s2` means that if transition for `s1` by symbol `a` exists than transition for `s2` must exist and states to which they transfer must be equal, and vice versa, they are not equal if there is some not equal reachable, or there is no even such transition.

-For receiving equality sets, we build lower triangular matrix, where its indexes are states numbers(without dublicates and diagonal(because every state is equal to itself)).
+For receiving equality sets, we build lower triangular matrix, where its indexes are states numbers (without dublicates and diagonal(because every state is equal to itself)).

+Briefly, it's [Hopcroft's alforithm](https://en.wikipedia.org/wiki/DFA_minimization#Hopcroft.27s_algorithm) with some improvements.

 Algorithm:
 1. For every `i` and `j` state, if one of them is final and other is not(XOR), we write 1(not equal, because only final states can have empty path to some final state) in `ij` cell of the matrix.
-2. Than, while we had changes in the previous iteration of this(2) step, for every `i` and `j` that have zero in `ij` cell, we check all states that are reachable by the same vocabulary symbol of the automata, and if the reachable states are not equal each other, `i` and `j` is also not equal, so we put 1(not equal) to `ij` cell.
+2. Then, while we had changes in the previous iteration of this(second) step, for every `i` and `j` that have zero in `ij` cell(possibly equal), we check all states that are reachable from the states by the same vocabulary symbol, and if the reachable states are not equal each other, `i` and `j` is also not equal, so we put 1 (not equal) to `ij` cell.

-Than in the end of the process, we will have matrix, where all equal states are marked by 0.
+3. Then in the end we will have matrix, where all equal states are marked by 0.
 So we can construct equality sets for all the states, and than transform previous transition graph, leaving transitions only between equality sets.